How to Delete Terminated EC2 Instances in AWS

 The instance will remain on the AWS console for about an hour before the system deletes it completely.
 After you terminate an instance, you will also delete all attached Amazon EBS volumes.
-However, any volumes attached after you launched the instance will persist.
+However, any volumes attached after launching the instance will persist.
 It is essential to back up the data before terminating the instance.

 Terminating vs. Stopping an Instance